It’s not always easy helping an alcoholic friend, but it’s important you act sooner than later.

 One of the easiest things to do – and one of the most harmful – is to respond to a stubborn friend by setting ultimatums.
 Ultimatums are threats used to attempt to coerce another person to behave in a way that the instigator desires.
 As most of us are inherently aware, changes made due to being forced are rarely genuine or lasting.
 An addicted person forced into a position of choosing friendship or alcohol may react with an initial agreement to stop drinking, but this is likely to be short-lived.
 If your friend falls back into the destructive pattern, they will likely experience intense guilt and temptations to lie about the continued behavior.
 These negative states of being are often associated with the descent into addiction in the first place.

 Offer Personalized Support

 In place of demanding changes, what you do want to offer is support.
-If you have followed the steps for effective communication, you have likely received some insight into your friend’s struggle with alcohol.
+If you have followed the steps for effective communication, you have likely received insight into your friend’s struggle with alcohol.
 It may be the case that your friend is lonely, lacking in plans for the future, or suffering from previously undisclosed mental health issues.
-Rather than presenting ideas for recovery as you see them, you can be the best kind of friend by adapting your offers of support according to what your friend actually needs.
-Offer to get your friend out of the house to participate in some new activities, suggest some educational resources, or provide some phone numbers for local counselors.
-Finding inspiration to replace the addictive behaviors and perspectives with more adaptive ones is a big part of recovery, and you can play a role in fostering that inspiration.
+Rather than presenting ideas for recovery as you see them, you can be the best kind of friend by adapting your offers of support according to what your friend needs.
+Offer to get your friend out of the house to participate in new activities, suggest educational resources, or provide phone numbers for local counselors.
+Finding inspiration to replace addictive behaviors and perspectives with more adaptive ones is a big part of recovery, and you can play a role in fostering that inspiration.